-Delegations will find in the Annex to this Note a series of Presidency draft compromise suggestions on the basis of the discussions that have taken place so far on the above proposal, as well as of the written contributions submitted by delegations.

-The suggested compromise text is demonstrated in bold and underline.
-It is noted that compromise suggestions for Article 2 (which is put in square brackets) will be put forward at a later stage when the discussions on the relevant operative provisions will be advanced.
+Delegations will find in the Annex to this Note a series of Presidency draft compromise suggestions regarding most provisions in Chapter I and Chapter II Section II of the proposal; on the basis of the discussions that have taken place so far at the Working Party on Frontiers, as well as of the written contributions submitted by delegations.
+It is noted that there are no compromise suggestions as yet for draft Article 2 (which is put in square brackets).